 - Organizing your business around a unified operational platform.

 While many PSAs offer similar capabilities, their functionality varies.
 These differences may affect how well your team is able to integrate the software into their day-to-day workflows.

 Not sure which PSA to invest in?
 Channel e2e compiled a list of the best PSAs for MSPs.

-By consolidating employee, contractor, customer, and project data into a single dashboard, an FSM enables you to:
+By consolidating employee, contractor, customer, and project data into a single dashboard, an FMS enables you to:

 - Find high-quality talent by skill set, experience, certifications, and location.